Azure/azure-migrate-export/documentation/azure-migrate-export.md

    > [!Note]
    > An assessment typically runs in 1-2 hours but may take more time depending on the size of environment.
 15. Users can choose to customize assessment reports for removing required duplicates in assessment.
 [Learn More](#how-to-customize-assessment-core-report) about how to customize assessment reports.
-16. Run the “Azure_Migrate_Export.pbit” PowerBI template provided in the Utility package.
+16. Run the “Azure_Migrate_Explore.pbit” PowerBI template provided in the Utility package.
 17. Provide the path of utility package where all the reports are generated and click Load.
 [Learn More](#how-to--find-basepath) about the base Path.
 18. Once the data is loaded, Users can now choose to change static data in PowerBI report to customize as per requirement.
 [Learn More](#how-to-customize-powerbi-report) about how to customize PowerBI Report.
 19. After finalizing the slides, publish the PowerBI report on your workspace.
    ![Screenshot of PowerBI workspace.](./.media/workspace-report.png)
-20. You can download the Azure Migrate Export Executive Presentation as PPT from your workspace.
+20. You can download the Azure Migrate Explore Executive Presentation as PPT from your workspace.
    ![Screenshot of embed image option.](./.media/embed-image.png)

 ## How to find Project, discovery, and assessment parameters
-The below project identifier and discovery and assessment parameters need to input into Azure Migrate Export Console.
+The below project identifier and discovery and assessment parameters need to input into Azure Migrate Explore Console.
 You can find these values from the Azure portal as below:

 ### Tenant ID
 1. Sign in to Azure.